ashleydavis/docker-compose-nodejs-example/README.md

 This starts an Ubuntu VM, installs Docker and Docker Compose, then automatically runs `docker-compose up` to start the system.

 At the end you should be able to browse to http://localhost:3000 on your **dev workstation** and see the web page it produces.

+After you reboot the Vagrant VM the system will no longer be running.
+To restart it, first shell in:

+    vagrant ssh

+Then change to the shared directory:

+    cd /vagrant

+Then run Docker Compose:

+    sudo docker-compose up -d

+The -d parameter starts it as a daemon.